Pixel 5

-The Pixel 5 is an Android smartphone designed, developed, and marketed by Google as part of the Google Pixel product line.
+The Pixel 5 is an Android-based smartphone designed, developed, and marketed by Google as part of the Google Pixel product line.
 It serves as the successor to the Pixel 4.
 It was officially announced on September 30, 2020 at the "Launch Night In" event alongside the Pixel 4a (5G) and released in the United States on October 29, 2020.
 It is the first flagship smartphone in the Pixel line-up not to feature an XL version.
 On October 19, 2021, it was succeeded by the Pixel 6 and Pixel 6 Pro.

 Specifications

 Design and hardware

 The Pixel 5 is constructed using a "100% recycled aluminum enclosure" and Gorilla Glass 6 for the screen.
 The device is available in Just Black and Sorta Sage colors, both of which have a matte finish.
 The housing has a thick coating of plastic, while the power button is anodized with a metallic finish.
 The bottom of the device has a USB-C connector, which is used for charging and audio output.
 It has stereo speakers, one of which is an under display unit, with the other speaker located to the right of the USB-C port.
 The back houses a capacitive fingerprint reader, which had been removed on the Pixel 4.

 The Pixel 5 uses the mid-range Qualcomm Snapdragon 765G system-on-chip (consisting of eight Kryo 475 cores, an Adreno 620 GPU and a Hexagon 696 DSP), with 8 GB of LPDDR4X RAM and 128 GB of non-expandable UFS 2.1 internal storage.
 The Snapdragon 765G allows for standard 5G connectivity; both "sub-6" and millimeter-wave (mmWave) networks are supported.

 The Pixel 5 has a 4080 mAh battery, a significant increase over its predecessor's 2800 mAh battery.
 It is capable of fast-charging at up to 18 W, and supports Qi wireless charging as well as reverse wireless charging.
 This is enabled through a cutout in the back panel for the wireless charging coil, covered by bio-resin.
 It retains the water protection rating of IP68 under IEC standard 60529.
 The Pixel 4's Motion Sense capabilities and facial recognition have been omitted, as well as Active Edge and Pixel Neural Core.